-The Center for Advanced Holocaust Studies seeks one full-time intern on a regular basis for each of the program areas below.
+The Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies seeks one full-time intern on a regular basis for each of the program areas below.
 Intern tasks vary from project to project.

-University Programs interns assist Center staff as they prepare and conduct scholarly programs, including seminars, symposia, panel presentations, and campus outreach visits.
-Other duties may include:
+University Programs interns assist Mandel Center staff as they prepare and conduct scholarly programs, including seminars, symposia, panel presentations, and campus outreach visits.
+Other duties may include: contacting publishers for copies of recently published books related to the Holocaust; researching information about the Holocaust, recent Holocaust publications, and/or institutions where Holocaust-related courses are taught; surveying archival collections; and performing general office duties.

 Interns for the Senior Historian assist in responding to requests for historical information and must have basic familiarity with the techniques of original and secondary research.
 In addition, they routinely update internal tracking documents and perform general office duties.